CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 ## Reliability of Integrity Checks at Level 2

 The Integrity Check performed at Producer Level 2 is able to demonstrate that the message has not changed between the Producer and the Consumer.
 This gives some confidence to the Consumer that the message has not been accidentally altered with en route, and that the complete message has been received.

 Level 2 does not guard against malicious interference because it is possible to tamper with the message and re-create the signature.

 Both the Producer and the Consumer require access to the HMAC 'secret' in order to sign and validate respectively.
 Therefore any party with access to the 'secret' is able to maliciously tamper with the message and re-sign it.
-Because one of the aims of the Message Authentication specification is that Producers messages may be shared with other parties, public or private, the 'secret' is published and known by all parties.
+Because one of the aims of the Message Authentication specification is that Producer's messages may be shared with other parties, public or private, the 'secret' is published and known by all parties.

 Level 2 doesn't provide protection against replay attacks or non-repudiation.
 For these features Level 3 is required.